Surgery and Combination Chemotherapy in Treating Children With Extracranial Germ Cell Tumors

 - Toxicity as assessed by the Common Terminology Criteria for Adverse Events (CTCAE) v4.0 [ Time Frame: During and after completion of study treatment ] [ Designated as safety issue: No ]The descriptions and grading scales found in the revised National Cancer Institute CTCAE v 4 will be used.

 |Estimated Primary Completion Date:||October 2013 (Final data collection date for primary outcome measure)|

 After completion of compressed induction chemotherapy, patients who have no change in disease status or disease progression are removed from study.
 Patients with no evidence of disease receive no further therapy.
-Patients with a partial response or who have abnormal tumor markers proceed to second-look surgery and/or 3 more courses of compressed consolidation chemotherapy.
+Patients with a partial response or who have abnormal tumor markers proceed to conventional surgery (second-look) and/or 3 more courses of compressed consolidation chemotherapy.